slawekzachcial/aws-athena-saml/README.md

 ```

-The final step is to update the AWS service provider metatdata in `saml20-sp-remote.php`,
+The final step is to update the AWS service provider metadata in `saml20-sp-remote.php`,
 changing the `Location` of `AssertionConsumerService` to `http://localhost:7890/redshift/`
 (the leading `/` is required).